Dymantic/laravel-instagram-feed/README.md

 ## Easily include your Instagram feed(s) in your project.

 The aim of this package is to make it as simple and user-friendly as possible to include your Instagram feed in your project, using Instagram's Basic Display API.
-The package is made so that ideally the view is almost always just using cached data, and the feed itself will be updated at a schedule of your choosing, using Laravel's great scheduling features.
-The feed is also designed to be resilient, so that you can safely call it from your controllers without having to worry about network errors breaking the page.
+The package stores the feed in your cache, and provides you with the ability to refresh your feeds on whatever schedule suits you.

+**Note** This package requires PHP 8.
+If that is not your cup of tea, then you may continue to use v2.

 ### Installation